-The Crested Butte Conservation Corps (CBCC) is CBMBA’s professional trail and stewardship crew.
-The CBCC is a program run by the Crested Butte Mountain Bike Association to help us fulfill our mission: to build, maintain, and advocate for sustainable trails, and to conserve the landscapes of Crested Butte and beyond.
+The Crested Butte Conservation Corps (CBCC) is CBMBA’s professional trail and stewardship crew, which exists to help fulfill our mission: to build, maintain, and advocate for sustainable trails, and to steward the landscapes in and around Crested Butte.

-We partner with land managers like the US Forest Service, the Town of Crested Butte, the Crested Butte Land Trust, and others to ensure that our backcountry remains beautiful and sustainable so that future generations will get the chance to enjoy it like we do.
+We partner with land managers, municipalities, and local organizations to ensure that our backcountry remains beautiful and sustainable so that future generations will get the chance to enjoy it like we do.

-If you believe in the work the CBCC is doing to conserve landscapes and make trails sustainable, please consider supporting us with a donation.
+If you believe in the work the CBCC is doing, please consider supporting us with a donation.